dragonlord21/awesome-facilitation/README.md

 - [Miro](https://miro.com) - Awesome whiteboard tool for collaborative team work.

 ## Contributing

 Your contributions are always welcome!
 Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.

 ## Footnotes

-List is in an early stage of collection and
+List is in an early stage of collection and will change (hopefully) recently.